ms-jpq/lab/doc/README.md

 # Walk Through

-@home cloud

-## What Is It?

-Bare-metal solution for provisioning a mini cloud on consumer hardware.
+"We have cloud at home" - mom

-## Motivation
+## Think Mark, Think

-If you had 5 weeks vs. 5 months vs. 5 years to think about a problem, how would your solution differ?
+If you had 5 days vs. 5 weeks vs. 5 months vs. 5 years to think about a problem, how would your solution differ?

 ---